michael-millett/michael-millett/README.md

 ### Hi there 👋

-I'm a current graduate student at the Univeristy of Kentucky pursuing master's in Strategic Human Resource Management and Analytics.
+I'm an alumni of the Univeristy of Kentucky's Master's of Science in Strategic Human Resource Management and Analytics program.

 - 🔭 I’m currently working at the University of Kentucky in the HR department